olumayor99/coolbet/README.md

 The second test however shows that there's access to all ports of the pod labelled `name=app` in the prod namespace from the pod labelled `app=nginx` in the `sre` namespace, while there's access only to port 5000 of the pod labelled `name=app` in the prod namespace from the pod labelled `app=nginx` in the `accounting` namespace.

 These tests are a manual way to verify that the network policies were properly configured, and they can be executed in CI/CD workflows to test the effectiveness of network policies.

+Once the tests are done, you can delete the cluster using [these] steps.
+If your cluster was not provisioned on AWS with EKSCTL, then you can skip this step and delete the resources provisioned your own way.